Trading Operations in Strategies

 OrderChanged += OnOrderChanged;

-// Subscribe to the order registration failed event
+// Subscribe to the order registration failure event

 OrderRegisterFailed += OnOrderRegisterFailed;